amlcloud/pep-website-scrape-gpt/README.md

 Copy paste the whole Python command

+create the .gitignore file on the same folder to ignore the .env

 I web-scraped the website(https://www.unicef.org/media/experts) and get the name and the position.
 Ask the openai what openai know about each person who is currently working for UNICEF by asking to provide with the name, position held, date of birth, and nationality.

 I defined the empty array called data